kumarsuraj345678/Flappy-Penguin/README.md

 # 🐧 Flappy Penguin

 Welcome to **Flappy Penguin**, a fun and addictive web-based game inspired by the classic Flappy Bird.
-This project is built using modern web development technologies and showcases best practices in game development.
+This project is built using modern web development technologies.

 ## 🛠️ Technologies Used